the-turing-way/the-turing-way/book/website/reproducible-research/open/open-hardware.md

 For OSH to be effectively adopted, reused, and developed further, the hardware documentation and other relevant information needs to be shared in a way that is easily accessible at no cost.
 The global open hardware community utilizes a variety of platforms and online resources to share their work and enable others to collborate on different projects.
-The details on the some of the platforms used and their efficacy is discussed further in the following section (named platforms).
+The details on the some of the platforms used and their efficacy is discussed further in the following section {ref}`rr-open-hardware-platforms`.

 (rr-open-hardware-platforms)=
 ## Platforms